Chainsoft-official/NotCoinBot/README.md

-# GazaCoinBot
+# NotCoin Bot

-GazaCoin Bot is a powerful and interactive AirDrop cryptocurrency bot that allows users to collect points by playing a game and clicking on a coin.
+NotCoin Bot is a powerful and interactive AirDrop cryptocurrency bot that allows users to collect points by playing a game and clicking on a coin.
 Additionally, users can earn more points through referrals and completing daily activities within the bot.
 This bot is built using HTML, CSS, JavaScript, and PHP and includes a comprehensive admin panel for managing users, activities, and other functionalities.

 ## Features
 - **Interactive Game**: Users can collect points by clicking on a coin in a fun and engaging game.
 - **Authorization via Telegram**: Full authentication of the user is done by Telegram web services, ensuring no possibility of cheating.
 - **Mobile Adaptation**: Fully responsive and compatible with all types of mobile phones.
 - **DDoS Protection (CloudFlare)**: Includes a DNS protection system.
 - **Referral System (Friends)**: Users can earn additional points by inviting friends to join and play the game.
-Each friend added will earn the user 100 GazaTokens.
+Each friend added will earn the user 100 NotCoins.
 - **Daily Activities (Earn)**: Users can complete daily activities, such as completing levels and joining the Telegram community, to earn more points.
 - **Mining (Mine)**: Users can tap to increase their coin count.
 Once the requirements for Level 1 are met, the user will level up.
 - **Metrics (Matrics)**: Provides detailed statistics including total share balance, total touches, total players, daily users, and online players.